“Q-Day” gets closer with every quantum computing breakthrough.

 Per the blog post:

-إقرأ أيضا:NFT project y00ts to return $3M grant as it ditches Polygon for Ethereum“More than 98% of the global economy’s central banks are exploring CBDCs. […] In parallel, the private sector is pursuing scalable quantum computers that can operate at scale to create $1.3 trillion in value by 2025.”
+إقرأ أيضا:The US “dominated” crypto startup funding in the second quarter“More than 98% of the global economy’s central banks are exploring CBDCs. […] In parallel, the private sector is pursuing scalable quantum computers that can operate at scale to create $1.3 trillion in value by 2025.”

 It bears mention that there’s no consensus among physicists as to when quantum computers will progress to the point where their power, utility and availability make them a threat to current encryption methods.
 Predictions range from a few years from now to decades.